10 Best Herbal Syrups For Tooth Decay

 salvia officinalis syrup

-Salvia officinalis, commonly known as sage, has been traditionally used for its medicinal properties, including its potential role in preventing tooth decay.
+Salvia officinalis, commonly known as sage, has been traditionally used for its medicinal properties, and recent studies suggest that sage-based herbal syrups may offer potential benefits in preventing tooth decay.

 zingiber officinale syrup